 Opportunities to gain real-world experience provide graduates with valuable skills to take with them into the work force.
 Each year an overwhelming majority of our Chicago School ABA students (96% last year) secure their first practicum placements by the end of the first semester, and the remaining students obtain placements by the time the second semester begins.
 Subsequent practicum placements also reach 100%.

 The ABA course sequence is approved by the Behavior Analyst Certification Board® and graduates are eligible to sit for national certification by the Behavior Analysis Certification Board®.
-Students may petition to take an additional 14 semester hours of coursework and three credits of supervised practicum to sit for Licensed Professional Counselor (LPC) licensure in Illinois.
+Students may petition to take additional coursework to sit for Licensed Professional Counselor (LPC) licensure in Illinois.

 Applied Behavior Analysis